ruslanasevera/LDA/README.md

 # Linear Discriminant Analysis on Stream of Features

 Python implementation of LDA classifier expanded with **feature incrementation**.
 When a new feature is added to the model, the internal structure is being updated instead of retraing the model from the beginning.
 Multicollinearity is handled with regularization using a constant input regularization parameter.
 An inverse of a total covariance matrix is solved with the Cholesky decomposition.
+The classifier operates in two modes: "offline" means traditional batch processing, when the data comes in bulk, "online" stands for feature incremental learning.
 ## Example of usage
 ```python
 dataset = load_iris(True)